natanr123/CodeExample/readme.md

 Instead I have implemented the Entity Repository framework myself.

+The Real Project is a very simple note manager

-Feel free to check and use the real project at
+Feel free to check and use the real project at http://www.renternote.com

+For any Questions: natanr123@gmail.com